-6.10.6.2.2 Formula Rate Implementation Protocols
+6.10.7.2.2 LS Power Grid New York Corporation I Formula Rate Implementation Protocols

 The formula rate template (“Formula Rate Template” or “Template”) and the following procedures (“Protocols”) together comprise the filed rate (“Formula Rate”) of LS Power Grid New York Corporation I (“LSPG-NY”) for transmission revenue requirement determinations under the ISO OATT.
 LSPG-NY shall follow the instructions specified in the Formula Rate to annually calculate its actual net adjusted revenue requirement set forth at page 1, line 5 of the Template (“Net Adjusted Revenue Requirement”).
 The Net Adjusted Revenue Requirement shall be determined for January 1 to December 31 of a given calendar year (the “Rate Year”).
 The Formula Rate shall become effective for recovery of LSPG-NY’s Net Adjusted Revenue Requirement upon the effective date for incorporation into the ISO OATT through an appropriate filing with the Commission under Section 205 of the Federal Power Act (“FPA”).